phug-php/website/doc/en/language-reference.md

 The tag interpolation syntax is especially useful for inline tags, where whitespace before and after the tag is significant.

-By default, however, Pug removes all spaces before and after tags.
+By default, however, **Phug** removes all spaces before and after tags.
 Check out the following example:

 ```phug